ojekpeluk/Water-Bottle/README.md

 Water-Bottle
 ============

 Obj-C XCode project to emulate water bottle on your iPhone/iPod.
+As in the game iBeer.